I really hate comma plus and.

 I have strong feelings about this.
 My feelings are that this is very bad writing.
 So don't do it.
 Now I will explain why.

-Every time I read my beloved Murderbot, especially beginning of the first novel, I get smacked in the face with so many comma plus and constructions.
+Every time I read my beloved Murderbot books, especially the beginning of the first novel, I get smacked in the face with so many comma plus and constructions.
 I really want everyone to stop doing this.

 There are good reasons.
 Connections between ideas should be more than just a plus sign, primarily.
 In fiction, the connections between ideas generally range from something like because to something like although.
 In other words, there are causal connections, not just a plus b plus c.